A partnership with Orfalea College of Business and the Center for Innovation & Entrepreneurship

 Round 1: Pitch

 Submit a 60-second video pitch about how Kennedy Library can foster interdisciplinary collaboration.
 This could be through developing a space, service, app or event, for example.
 Deadline: February 23, 2015 at 11:59PM.
-Winners are announced by the end of winter quarter during an informal awards ceremony. $4,000 in prizes available this round.
+Winners are expected to attend an informal awards ceremony on March 11, 3-4PM in the atrium at Kennedy Library. $4,000 in prizes are available this round.

 Round 2: Plan

-Winners of the video pitch are invited (but not required) to write a one-page business plan for the idea they pitched in their videos.
-Deadline: May 4, 2015.
-One plan is selected as a winner and is awarded an additional $1,000.
+All applicants to Round 1 are invited (but not required) to write a one-page business canvas for the idea they pitched in their videos.
+Deadline: April 20, 2015.
+One canvas is selected as a winner and awarded an additional $1,000.

 Round 3: Incubate